Local Solvers

 L-BFGS

 The L-BFGS (Limited-memory Broyden-Fletcher-Goldfarb-Shanno) algorithm is a quasi-Newton method that is used to find the local minimum of a function.
 It is a popular algorithm for large-scale optimization problems and is known for its efficiency and effectiveness.
+It also provides L1 regularization via the Orthant-Wise Limited-memory Quasi-Newton (OWL-QN) method.

 This algorithm requires that the Problem